 I am available on [Day, Date and Time].

 Please let me know if I can provide any additional information or documents for you.
-I would be happy as well to bring any documents you might need.
+I would also be happy to bring any documents you might need.

 Thank you again for your consideration.